JamshedK/Group4_Source-Program/README.md

 Python version 3.7 is required along with Tensorflow version 1.15 which can be downloaded from https://pypi.org/project/tensorflow/1.15.0/#files.

 # SmartIX
 The source we used for SmartIX is in the SmartIX folder.
 In the same folder, there is a README file with instructions on how to run the algorithm.
+We rewrote some of the main Python files.
+The source code only worked with MySQL database.
+We rewrote it to make it work with a Postgres database and used benchbase to compute the reward.
+The files we rewrote were pg_database.py and agent.py.
+We also added scripts folder that makes it easy to train the algorithm.